Tickaroo/tikxml/docs/AnnotatingModelClasses.md

   @PropertyElement
   String title;

-  @ChildElement(name = "author") // name is optional, field name will be used as default value Author author;
+  @Element(name = "author") // name is optional, field name will be used as default value Author author;
 }